 - A crime conviction to one accomplice.

-In what way would one accomplice of the two parties be able to bolster his/her body of evidence against the other?
+In what way would one accomplice of the two parties be able to bolster their body of evidence against the other?

-- By demonstrating that infidelity did not happen in the event that he/she is the guilty party;
+- By demonstrating that infidelity did not happen in the event that they are the guilty party;

 - By demonstrating that the other accomplice committed infidelity with someone else;